Cicada: Description

 Cicadas are large insects made conspicuous by the courtship calls of the males.
 They are characterized by having three joints in their tarsi, and having small antennae with conical bases and three to six segments, including a seta at the tip.
 The Auchenorrhyncha differ from other hemipterans by having a rostrum that arises from the posteroventral part of the head, complex sound-producing membranes, and a mechanism for linking the wings that involves a down-rolled edging on the rear of the fore wing and an upwardly protruding flap on the hind wing.

 Cicadas are feeble jumpers, and nymphs lack the ability to jump altogether.
 Another defining characteristic is the adaptations of the fore limbs of nymphs for underground life.
 The relict family Tettigarctidae differs from the Cicadidae in having the prothorax extending as far as the scutellum, and by lacking the tympanal apparatus.

 The adult insect, known as an imago, is 2 to 5 cm in total length in most species.
 The largest, the empress cicada (Megapomponia imperatoria), has a head-body length around 7 cm, and its wingspan is 18–20 cm.
 Cicadas have prominent compound eyes set wide apart on the sides of the head.
 The short antennae protrude between the eyes or in front of them.
 They also have three small ocelli located on the top of the head in a triangle between the two large eyes; this distinguishes cicadas from other members of the Hemiptera.
 The mouthparts form a long, sharp rostrum that they insert into the plant to feed.
 The postclypeus is a large, nose-like structure that lies between the eyes and makes up most of the front of the head; it contains the pumping musculature.

 The thorax has three segments and houses the powerful wing muscles.
 They have two pairs of membranous wings that may be hyaline, cloudy, or pigmented.
 The wing venation varies between species and may help in identification.
 The middle thoracic segment has an operculum on the underside, which may extend posteriorly and obscure parts of the abdomen.
 The abdomen is segmented, with the hindermost segments housing the reproductive organs, and terminates in females with a large, saw-edged ovipositor.
 In males, the abdomen is largely hollow and used as a resonating chamber.

 The surface of the fore wing is superhydrophobic; it is covered with minute, waxy cones, blunt spikes that create a water-repellent film.
 Rain rolls across the surface, removing dirt in the process.
 In the absence of rain, dew condenses on the wings.
-When the droplets coalesce, they leap several millimetres into the air, which also serves to clean the wings.
+When the droplets coalesce, the cicada leaps several millimetres into the air, which also serves to clean the wings.
 Bacteria landing on the wing surface are not repelled; rather, their membranes are torn apart by the nanoscale-sized spikes, making the wing surface the first-known biomaterial that can kill bacteria.